jamierumbelow/sp_table_select/README.md

 When you're adding a custom field, set the fieldtype to **SP Table Select**, give it a name and label, and scroll down to the fieldtype settings.
 Pick a table from the dropdown list and the value and label dropdowns will be automatically updated to reflect the new table.
 Pick a value column and a label column and create the field!

+If you'd rather not use the dropdowns, or have a more complex query to make, you can use a custom SQL query by entering a query into the query box.
+Use an SQL **SELECT AS** clause to select your desired value as `sp_table_value` and your desired label as `sp_table_label`.
+Here's a quick example that pulls the ID and title from a WordPress database:

+	SELECT id AS sp_table_value, post_title AS sp_table_label FROM wp_posts ORDER BY post_date DESC

 Now, when you view the field on the publish page you'll see the dropdown populated from the datasource.
 It's that easy!

 Template Tags